JesseZhuang/CSAPP/os/2.virtualization/notes.md

 ```

 Note that there are two types of register saves/restores that happen during this protocol.
 The first is when the timer interrupt occurs; in this case, the user registers of the running process are implicitly saved by the hardware, using the kernel stack of that process.
 The second is when the OS decides to switch from A to B; in this case, the kernel registers are explicitly saved by the software (i.e., the OS), but this time into memory in the process structure of the process.
 The latter action moves the system from running as if it just trapped into the kernel from A to as if it just trapped into the kernel from B.

+How long does context switch or a system call take?
+There is a tool called `lmbench` [MS96] that measures exactly those things, as well as a few other performance measures that might be relevant.
+Results have improved quite a bit over time, roughly tracking processor performance.
+For example, in 1996 running Linux 1.3.37 on a 200-MHz P6 CPU, system calls took roughly 4 microseconds, and a context switch roughly 6 microseconds [MS96].
+Modern systems perform almost an order of magnitude better, with sub-microsecond results on systems with 2- or 3-GHz processors.
+It should be noted that not all operating-system actions track CPU performance.
+As Ousterhout observed, many OS operations are memory intensive, and memory bandwidth has not improved as dramatically as processor speed over time [O90].
+Thus, depending on your workload, buying the latest and greatest processor may not speed up your OS as much as you might hope.

+### 2.4.4 Worried About Concurrency?

+What if?

+- when you’re handling one interrupt and another one happens
+- during a system call, a timer interrupt occurs

+The OS does indeed need to be concerned as to what happens if, during interrupt or trap handling, another interrupt occurs.

+One simple thing an OS might do is disable interrupts during interrupt processing; doing so ensures that when one interrupt is being handled, no other one will be delivered to the CPU.
+Of course, the OS has to be careful in doing so; disabling interrupts for too long could lead to lost interrupts, which is (in technical terms) bad.

+Operating systems also have developed a number of sophisticated locking schemes to protect concurrent access to internal data structures.
+This enables multiple activities to be on-going within the kernel at the same time, particularly useful on multiprocessors.

+**Reboot is Useful**

+Specifically, reboot is useful because it moves software back to a known and likely more tested state.
+Reboots also reclaim stale or leaked resources (e.g., memory) which may otherwise be hard to handle.
+Finally, reboots are easy to automate.
+For all of these reasons, it is not uncommon in large-scale cluster Internet services for system management software to periodically reboot sets of machines in order to reset them and thus obtain the advantages listed above.